Koonnokhook/PlantJam2/README.md

 This is Reminder to myself about I have started using unity for couple weeks.
 I could improve and you can too

-Edit 31/10/2023 I were going to release my game today but couldn't make it.
+Edit 31/10/2023 I was going to release my game today but couldn't make it.